-We are eligible to earn performance-based fees on 10.6%, 9.2% and 0.5% of the assets we manage for institutional clients, private wealth clients and retail clients, respectively (in total, 6.6% of our AUM).
+We are eligible to earn performance-based fees on 9.3%, 8.3% and 0.4% of the assets we manage for institutional clients, private wealth clients and retail clients, respectively (in total, 5.6% of our AUM).
 If the percentage of our AUM subject to performance-based fees increases, seasonality and volatility of revenue and earnings are likely to become more significant.
-Our performance-based fees were \$145.2 million, \$245.1 million and \$132.6 million in 2022, 2021 and 2020, respectively.
+Our performance-based fees were \$144.9 million, \$145.2 million and \$245.1 million in 2023, 2022 and 2021, respectively.

-The revenues generated by Bernstein Research Services may be adversely affected by circumstances beyond our control, including declines in brokerage transaction rates, declines in global market volumes, failure to settle our trades by significant counterparties and the effects of Brexit.
+The revenues generated by Bernstein Research Services may be adversely affected by circumstances beyond our control, including declines in brokerage transaction rates, declines in global market volumes, failure to settle our trades by significant counterparties.